RandyGaul/cute_framework/doc/protocol.md

 --  BEGIN PUBLIC SECTION  --
 ---  BEGIN REST SECTION  ---
-version info                   9          "Cute 1.00" ASCII, including nul byte. protocol id                    uint64_t   User chosen value to identify the game. creation timestamp             uint64_t   Unix timestamp of when the connect token was created. client to server key           32 bytes   Client uses to encrypt packets, server uses to decrypt packets. server to client key           32 bytes   Server uses to encrypt packets, client uses to decrypt packets.
+version info                   9          "Cute 1.00" ASCII, including nul byte. application id                 uint64_t   User chosen value to identify the game. creation timestamp             uint64_t   Unix timestamp of when the connect token was created. client to server key           32 bytes   Client uses to encrypt packets, server uses to decrypt packets. server to client key           32 bytes   Server uses to encrypt packets, client uses to decrypt packets.
 ----  END REST SECTION  ----
-zero byte                      1 byte     Represents packet type of *connect token packet*. version info                   9          "Cute 1.00" ASCII, including nul byte. protocol id                    uint64_t   User chosen value to identify the game. expiration timestamp           uint64_t   Unix timestamp of when the connect token becomes invalid. handshake timeout              int32_t    Seconds of how long a connection handshake will wait before timing out. number of server endpoints     uint32_t   The number of servers in the following list in the range of [1, 32].
+packet type                    1 byte     Represents packet type of *connect token packet*; value of zero. version info                   9          "Cute 1.00" ASCII, including nul byte. application id                 uint64_t   User chosen value to identify the game. expiration timestamp           uint64_t   Unix timestamp of when the connect token becomes invalid. handshake timeout              int32_t    Seconds of how long a connection handshake will wait before timing out. number of server endpoints     uint32_t   The number of servers in the following list in the range of [1, 32].